ucsb-cs184-f24/team05-GymFlow/team/retrospectives/RETRO_01.md

 ## Retro Assessment

-* A brief description of what retro outline or process you used.
+* A brief description of what retro outline or process you used: We all talked in person about a goal, change, and measurement to agree on.
-* A brief assessment of how it went.
+* A brief assessment of how it went: It went smoothly, the retro went well.
-* What advice would you give to the next person leading a retro based on what you learned today?
+* What advice would you give to the next person leading a retro based on what you learned today: Initiate the meeting and ask the questions.